capr/blag/README.md

 ### Nov 20, 2020

 There are two kinds of people in the world.
-[Read mode](https://github.com/capr/blog/issues/14)
+[Read more.](https://github.com/capr/blog/issues/14)

 ### Nov 6, 2020

-New issue: I rant about [dumb tech that everybody thinks is hot](https://github.com/capr/blog/issues/9).
-What could that be?
+Dumb tech that everybody thinks is hot.
+[Read more.](https://github.com/capr/blog/issues/9).

 ### Nov 4, 2020